vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 nkikakoṭādhikaraṇikāmātyabhadraviṣṇu-

-puraḥ sareṇa ca devanikāyena vij˜

-nāpitam

-. , which is rendered by Gupte as ‘preceded by royal doorkeepers, the attendants of the sacred fire, the kāra ˙
+puraḥ sareṇa ca devanikāyena vijñāpitaṁ, which is rendered by Gupte as ‘preceded by royal doorkeepers, the attendants of the sacred fire, the kāra ˙

 nkikas, the superintendent